Vivian Chong

 A man is not an island.

 One of the most effective ways to counter the effect of Imposter Syndrome is to speak up.
-We can share our feelings to our mentor or trusted teammates who can provide guidance and encouragement.
+We can share our feelings with our mentors or trusted teammates who can provide guidance and encouragement.

 Combating Imposter Syndrome Within The Team

-As team leaders, it is important to identify and work with our teammates who may be wrestling with imposter syndrome.
+As team leaders and real estate career mentors, it is crucial to identify and work with teammates who may be experiencing imposter syndrome.

-Below are the ways I find useful in reducing Imposter Syndrome within the team.
+Below are the ways I find helpful in reducing Imposter Syndrome within the team.

 1. Look for red flags.